tuckerweibell/recipe/src/unreleased.md

 #### Bug fixes

 - Change EzBlankState message to use a `div` instead of a `p` to prevent the style from being overriden by EzPage
+- Set line-height and remove padding for `EzInlineFeedback` to prevent shifting in `EzToggle`.
+This fixes [#223](https://github.com/ezcater/recipe/issues/223)

 #### Documentation